 Hi and welcome to my Alice Cooper website!

-I first saw Alice perform live in 2000 during the Brutal Planet tour, which was a most memorable show.
+I first saw Alice perform live in 2000 during the Brutal Planet tour, which was a really memorable show.
 I've gone on to see him many more times since with the highlight being in 2017, when he returned to the UK with the surviving members of the Alice Cooper Group after 43 years.

 I would like to pay special thanks to the various (not to mention superb) sources of Alice Cooper information that are available.
 These include, but are not limited to the following: